Marketplace payments: The complete guide

 Processing payments is also critical to their business model.
 Most of today’s most successful marketplaces monetize through commissions.
 To do that, payments need to be processed on the platform.

-This comprehensive guide helps you understand the marketplace payment flow, compare the more popular payment service providers, and choose the best payment provider for their business.
+This comprehensive guide helps you understand the marketplace payment flow, compare the more popular payment service providers, and choose the best payment provider for your business.

 What's in this article:

-• Why marketplace payments are important: Payments are crucial for a marketplace’s revenue strategy, value proposition, and overall growth.
+- Why most marketplaces process payments: Payments are crucial for a marketplace’s revenue strategy, value proposition, and overall growth.

 A marketplace is an online platform that connects sellers and buyers.
 Multiple sellers use the platform to list their products, rentals, or services, and customers use the marketplace to find what they’re looking for and make a purchase.
 Some famous examples of marketplace businesses are Airbnb, Amazon, and Uber.